adhtani/adhtani/README.md

 **Fun Fact**

 I am an avid traveler and love to do adventurous activites such as bungee jumping, rafting, surfing and hiking.
 Countries visited:
-Canada, Peru, Mexico, U.K, Iceland, Dubai, India, Nepal, still counting...
+Canada, Peru, Mexico, U.K, Iceland, UAE, India, Nepal, still counting...

 ________________________________________________________________________________________________________________________________________________________________________________